Command-line Interface

 If you want to quickly visualize the outputs of the sparse or dense reconstruction pipelines, COLMAP offers you the following possibilities:

-• The sparse point cloud obtained with the mapper can be visualized via the COLMAP GUI by importing the following files: choose File > Import Model and select the folder where the three files, cameras.txt, images.txt, and points3d.txt are located.
+• The sparse point cloud obtained with the mapper can be visualized via the COLMAP GUI by importing the model files: choose File > Import Model and select the folder containing the sparse model files (cameras.txt, images.txt, points3D.txt, etc.).

 • The dense point cloud obtained with the stereo_fusion can be visualized via the COLMAP GUI by importing fused.ply: choose File > Import Model from... and then select the file fused.ply.